tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

     The customer cited concerns with a slow data warehouse.
 Implementing compression and ColumnStore clustered indexes will likely alleviate performance issues.
 Transparent Data Encryption will help them pass their audits.

-    Also, consider using the Database Experimentation Assistant to prove that these changes have improved the query performance of the SQL Server Data warehouse.
+    Also, consider using the Database Experimentation Assistant to prove that these changes have improved the query performance of the SQL Server data warehouse.

 *High Availability and Audit Table*